Yandex Managed Service for Valkey™ network and DB clusters

 Tip

-When connecting to a cluster from within its cloud network, make sure to configure security groups both for the cluster and for the connecting host.
+When connecting to a cluster from the same cloud network, configure security groups both for the cluster and the connecting host.

 Specifics of working with security groups: